The Challenges for Buddhism in the Twenty-first Century

 So, the situation of Buddhism and Islam in China is quite different, at least from the little research that I have done.
 If, given the chance to follow a religion, then the Chinese would choose Buddhism.
 This is what they would traditionally identify with.
 You see this in China in terms of people going to the temples and they want to go, but they have no idea what to do there.
 And so, they light some incense, and like that, and then they go.
 Or, if there are Tibetans or Mongolians that are allowed to do some chanting, they sit there and they listen to the chanting.
 They like that.
 Or sometimes you will find some Chinese chanting, so they like that.
 They have no idea really what to do.

 But, the fear from the government side is that if Buddhism is allowed in a more open way, not just the lip-service, showcase of Buddhist temples as museums, as money-making places, but if it were allowed, people’s allegiance would go to Buddhism, away from communism.
 So, this is the big threat.
 Whereas with Islam, if you look at Islam in China, then we have Islam among the Uighurs in Xinjiang, the province way over in the northwest.
 They are not really concerned at all with spreading Islam; they just want to be left alone, to themselves, a very distinct group from the Han Chinese.
 And the Hui, they are a group of Muslims that originally were brought in at the time of Kublai Khan, a little bit before as well, but primarily at the time of Kublai Khan they were brought in from the area which is presently Uzbekistan.
 And it was very clever of the Mongols to bring them in, because the Mongols had no idea really how to rule an area, particularly how to collect tax!
 And so, this was very clever, you have these Muslims come in from Uzbekistan and have them be the tax collectors, so everybody will hate them rather than hate “us Mongols,” who are the ones who are keeping all the booty from the tax.
 Very clever!
 And these people stayed in China and developed within Chinese culture.
-So, they do not have their own language, they speak Chinese, and the only thing that really distinguishes them - if you speak with them, they do not really know very much about Islam - it varies in terms of the eastern or the western Hui within China, they are spread very much around China and so on.
-But they wear a little white cap, and they do not eat pork.
+So, they do not have their own language, they speak Chinese, and the only thing that really distinguishes them – if you speak with them, they do not really know very much about Islam, but that varies in terms of the eastern or the western Hui within China, they are spread very much around China and so on – the only thing that distinguished them from Han Chinese is that they wear a little white cap, and they do not eat pork.
 And that to them is Islam.
 So, they are not interested in spreading Islam in China to the Han Chinese, and so Islam does not pose a threat to China in terms of the allegiance of people, whereas Buddhism does.
 And therefore their restrictions on Islam are far less than the restrictions have been on Buddhism.
 So, this is the situation in China.

 And what is most lacking in the various monasteries, both Chinese monasteries and Tibetan monasteries, are teachers.
 It is more lacking within the Chinese monasteries themselves.
 So without teachers, then what is left?
 And what is left is just doing the ritual, not really knowing what you are doing and this then is not very satisfying from a spiritual point of view, or a developmental point of view.
 Restrictions within Tibet are vast within the monasteries and this is perhaps not necessary to go into a tremendous amount of detail about that, but this is a very sad situation.

 I wrote an e-book, a book which I published on my website, “The Historical Interaction between the Buddhist and Muslim Cultures before the Mongol Invasion.”
 And what I wanted to try to investigate and demonstrate was that this whole presentation of the history of the interaction of the Muslims and the Buddhists in Central Asia, and India, and so on is really colored by the agendas that the writers of history have made.
 I forget who said it, but there is a very famous saying that “History is written by the victors,” by the ones who win the wars and who conquer areas.
 So, histories are not usually objective.
 There is a hidden agenda behind the histories: so the Chinese histories, each dynasty, it is to say how wonderful they are and how horrible the one before was.
 The Muslim histories generally want to give the flavor of the glory of Islam.
 And the British histories of India, this is very, very interesting, if you look at them, what was their hidden agenda?
-And their agenda was to show how horrible and exploitative the Muslim Mogul rulers were before, and how wonderful we British are to now come and save you from the oppression of the Muslims!
+And their agenda was to show how horrible and exploitative the Muslim Mughal rulers were before, and how wonderful we British are to now come and save you from the oppression of the Muslims!
 So, with that hidden agenda you have a whole overlay of that historical period colored by this thing, that Muslims came in and they destroyed everything and they killed everybody and so on.
 Which, although, sure, there was some destruction, which was there, but what was their motive?

 If you look at history in a more sort of.... put together the histories which were written by the different civilizations, that participated, and try to figure out what really was going on, I think that one would have to say that the motives for wars and invasions have remained the same throughout history.
 You want to gain political control, power, you want to gain economic benefit, great economic benefit, in terms of who would control the Silk Route.
 Who would get the tax from this fantastic trade, which was going through the Silk Route?
 So that is clearly their motive for invading and trying to take over these areas.
 And you could encourage your troops by saying, “Well, you are going to go to heaven, the glory of Islam,” and stuff like that.
 But surely that is not the motive of the people who start the wars and who send these people in: they want the money, they want the power, they want the control.

 And if you look at the monasteries that were destroyed, these were the ones where there was resistance, where there was a lot of wealth.
 They left the poor ones alone.
 There was a famine that went on and an earthquake in Kashmir.
 There are a lot of Buddhist monasteries there.
 They left them alone in the beginning because there was nothing to gain from going there.
 So, like that, I have tried to give a more objective view of that history.
-And I think that this is relevant in terms of the present situation as well in these conflicts that we have seen in Sri Lanka and currently in Burma and what was going on in Thailand as well.
+And I think that this is relevant in terms of the present situation as well in these conflicts that we have seen in Sri Lanka and currently in Burma and what has been going on in Thailand as well.
 I think it is very unfair to look at them in terms of religious conflicts.
 There!
 Enough about traditional religion.
 Our time is limited.

 In terms of science: Buddhist science and Buddhist philosophy.
 In this area Buddhism has a great deal to offer without necessarily bringing in the religious aspect.
 The religious aspect would deal with rebirth, past and future lives, rituals, karma, all this sort of thing.
 But in terms of Buddhist science, this is something which is of great interest in terms of these meetings that the Dalai Lama has with scientists and so on.
 There is a growing recognition that mind, and by mind we are not necessarily talking about the brain, but subjective experiencing of things, that this is actually something.
 We cannot reduce it to the electric impulses and chemical workings of the brain.
 That is there and that underlies it, but nevertheless through subjective experience one can influence, obviously, one's experience in the world, in terms of levels of stress affecting the health, levels of concern for others, concern for society as opposed to loneliness and so on and these very much influence the physical body, influence certainly the welfare of people.
 So, there is a great deal of interaction there and investigation; that is going on.
 So, to see how does the mind affect, how does the mental state of people affect their health and how does it affect society.
 So, Buddhism has a lot to offer on that level.

 In terms of ethics, His Holiness the Dalai Lama is always emphasizing secular ethics.
 Secular ethics is, as he says, not a disrespect or disregard of religion, but we are talking about a basis of ethics that is universal and based on biology.
 And the biological factor here is the natural affection and instinct to care.
 Preservation of the species!
 So, taking care of the baby, and the bond between the baby and the mother and the important role that affection plays on the development of the brain, the development of the feeling of connection and empathy.
-And on that basis then, if one thinks in terms of interactions with others, then kindness, concern for others, and so on is something that everybody can develop, because everybody, even if your parents were abusive, somebody took care of you, because otherwise you would not be here today.
+And on that basis then, if one thinks in terms of interactions with others, then kindness, concern for others, and so on is something that everybody can develop, because everybody had someone who took care of them as a baby, even if your parents were abusive, somebody took care of you, because otherwise you would not be here today.
 So, we have that basis and there is no need to base kindness and concern for others [on a religious belief] and the fact that we are all living together on this planet and need to get along with each other, that can be based on purely scientific grounds of survival instinct, preservation of the species, biology, etc. So, this is coming from the point of view of a rational view of not only Buddhist ethics, but all ethics.

 In terms of Buddhist philosophy, this is very much concerned with reality and this is emphasized very, very strongly (especially by the Dalai Lama, who is perhaps the most influential of the Buddhist leaders today, and certainly the most highly realized one) that we need to have a realistic view of the world, of ourselves and of everyone, and everything!
 Everything is interrelated.
 Everything is interdependent.
 We see this on this growing global scale.
 And that is a fact.
 And it is necessary to take a holistic view of economics, of politics, of everything!
 This is something which is emphasized very much in the Buddhist approach and not something that is restricted just to the followers of Buddhism as a religion.
 So, this is emphasized very much within that area.